 Casting directors organize and supervise the casting process for films, TV shows, advertising campaigns, and theatre productions.
 No formal education is typically required, but casting directors need an understanding of acting ability and some experience in a related occupation.
-PayScale.com reports that talent directors earn a median salary of \$93,027.
-According to available data, employment for casting directors is expected to grow at the average rate for all occupations.
+According to glassdoor.com, the average base pay for casting directors is \$70,241 per year.
+Projected job growth from 2019-2029 for casting directors is 10 percent.